walteryu/trashspotting/README.md

-# Trashspotting - Reducing Public Litter with Data Science
+# Trashspotting - Code Evaluation for Custom Object Detection Model

-## Image Recognition Model with Object Detection
+## Collection of Tutorials and References to Evaluate Image Recognition Models

+### Purpose

+Evaluate image recognition models to develop custom model for litter detection in California.

 ### Problem Statement

-Public litter has large environmental, sustinability and livability impcts in many U.S. communities.
+Public litter has large environmental, sustainability and livability impacts in California.
 As a result, this project seeks to help address the issue with data science.

 ### Introduction

 Image recognition project using Google [TensorFlow](https://www.tensorflow.org/), [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) and [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

-This notebook is based on the example provided by this [tutorial](https://link.medium.com/uTgS5pRCPS) on Medium.
+Each major tutorial is organized into its own notebook module and cited accordingly.

 ### Image Analysis

-This project implements an image recognition model with object detection using TensorFlow.
+This project seeks to implement a custom image recognition model with object detection using TensorFlow.
 It includes the necessary Jupyter notebooks, Python files and datasets to deploy the model.

 ### Installation

-Clone Github repository, then run locally or with Colaboratory.
+Clone Github repository, then run locally or with Google Colaboratory.
 Local installation will require TensorFlow and all dependencies.